The chopper fireball files

 Interesting fact

-As part of creating the character of The Riddler, Jim Carrey planned to shave a question mark into his hair.
-However, as he was appearing in court to finalise his divorce, he ultimately decided against it.
+When preparing for the role of The Riddler, Jim Carrey reportedly planned to shave a question mark into his hair.
+He later reconsidered as he was due to appear in court to finalise his divorce and presumably didn't want to look like a man who'd lost a bet.

 Friday, 1 April 2011